 My younger sister Elizabeth’s application for the appointment of Protective Commissioner and Public Guardian over our mother in Elizabeth Smith v [her mother] Kwat Nio Tjiong, NSWSC Case 20/2006- seeking to put mother as ward of the State.

-Supreme Court Case 112252/06 (Probate Division), my application to bar a bogus medical negligence claim- the Reeves Claim.
+Supreme Court Case 112252/06 (Probate Division), my application to bar the bogus medical negligence claim- the Reeves Claim.

 An application by Katrina Tjiong for a Mareva injunction: Katrina Tjiong & Ors v Richard Tjiong NSWSC 216.